phooten/finance/README.md

-# Contents and Navigation
-TODO

 # This repository TODOs
-* Make a template for .env / .token.json
-    I  removed files that were being tracked by git ignore: .env, token.json So this doesn't happen again, or at least will be easier to recover, I need to make a template for these files.

-    .env_template has been made and info user info has been removed.

 * Research ways to:
     1. Structure projects i.e. output / input, tools, bin, etc.
     2. Work with envirnmental variables across the project